 Thankfully, another gorgeously soaring bird flew by – and the eaglette felt a PUSH from within and instantly jumped.
 With its wings a-flapping, the eaglette found itself flying skyward – directly in path with the other soaring birds.

 That’s when the eaglette knew it was not meant to live the life of a chicken.

 It was meant to become a happily soaring eagle all along.

 What goes for the eaglette goes for us humans.
 Meaning?
 We humans need to experience what I call ” CLUNK, PLAN, PUSH” in order to break free from self sabotaging behaviors.

 What’s something which comes to your mind and heart when you read about self sabotaging behaviors, the 3 C’s and Clunk, Plan, Push?
-Share your personal story!
+Share your personal story down below!